Lucia (film)

 Lucia is a 2013 Indian Kannada-language psychological thriller drama film written, co-edited and directed by Pawan Kumar.
-It stars Sathish Ninasam and Sruthi Hariharan in lead roles.

-The film's plot is about Nikki, an usher in theatre who has insomnia.
-After consuming a special pill, he gets entangled in a different kind of dream.
-Lucia was the first Kannada film to be crowdfunded by the people.
-The film's soundtrack was composed by Poornachandra Tejaswi and cinematography was handled by Siddhartha Nuni.

-Lucia premiered at the London Indian Film Festival on 20 July 2013.
+It stars Sathish Ninasam and Sruthi Hariharan in lead roles.The plot revolves around Nikki, an usher in theatre who has insomnia.
+After consuming a special pill, he gets entangled in a different kind of a dream.Lucia was the first Kannada film to be crowdfunded by the people.
+The soundtrack was composed by Poornachandra Tejaswi and cinematography was handled by Siddhartha Nuni.
+It was premiered at the London Indian Film Festival on 20 July 2013.
 It won the Best Film Audience Choice award at the festival.
 It was also among the films shortlisted by the FFI to become India's submission for Academy Award for Best Foreign Language Film for the year 2013.

-The film was also remade in Tamil as Enakkul Oruvan in 2015.
+The film was remade in Tamil as Enakkul Oruvan in 2015.
 The movie was credited for inspiring a new wave in the Kannada film industry.